Polymorphic Iterable Sequential Effect Systems: Effect Quantales

-Our framework does not require a bottom element, nor a meet operation, though those could be useful in some contexts (e.g., for type inference in the presence of subtyping~\cite{oopsla16}).
-The need to join over empty or infinite sets is also not required by any effect system we know of.
-Thus we replace the complete lattice of a standard quantale with a join semilattice (binary joins only), in addition to requiring the unit.
-For clarity, we also switch to the suggestive (directional) $\rhd$ for sequencing, rather than the multiplication symbol $\cdot$ or the common practice in work on quantales and related structures~\cite{yetter1990quantales,abramsky1993quantales,galatos2007residuated,kozen1997kleene,pratt1990action} of eliding the multiplicative operator entirely and writing ``strings'' $abc$ for $a\cdot b\cdot c$.
-Finally, we make an additional change: both operators ($\rhd$ and $\sqcup$) will be \emph{partial} functions.
+Because existing literature on concrete effect systems uses join semilattices, we will use $\sqcup$ for the commutative operator that produces common upper bounds on alternative control flow paths (i.e., branches of a conditional).
+For clarity, we also switch to the suggestive (directional) $\rhd$ for sequencing, rather than the multiplication symbol $\cdot$ or the common practice in work on semiring-like structures~\cite{yetter1990quantales,abramsky1993quantales,galatos2007residuated,kozen1997kleene,pratt1990action} of eliding the multiplicative operator entirely and writing ``strings'' $abc$ for $a\cdot b\cdot c$.
+We choose to require that sequencing distribute on both sides over joins, for reasons explained shortly.
+And finally, we assume both operators are \emph{partial} functions.
 We give examples in Section \ref{sec:modeling} of cases from the literature where certain joins or sequencings have no reasonable result, and should therefore be left undefined.

-\begin{definition}[Effect Quantale] An \emph{effect quantale} $Q=(E,\sqcup,\rhd,I)$ is a partial (binary) join semilattice $(E,\sqcup)$ with partial monoid $(E,\rhd,I)$, such that $\rhd$ distributes over joins in both directions --- $a\rhd(b\sqcup c)=(a\rhd b)\sqcup(a\rhd c)$ and $(a\sqcup b)\rhd c = (a\rhd c)\sqcup(b\rhd c)$ --- when either side is defined (i.e., if one side is defined, then so is the other). \end{definition} An effect quantale is similar to a partial \emph{upper} unital quantale (in the same sense that a join semilattice is sometimes called an upper semilattice~\cite{kleene1954upper}), but with only finite non-empty joins (rather than arbitrary joins).
-Other descriptions are apt, as with other composite algebraic structures, and we could have equivalently characterized it as a partial-join-semilattice-ordered partial monoid.
-For brevity, and because of our route to proposing it, we will simply use ``effect quantale.''
+\begin{definition}[Effect Quantale] An \emph{effect quantale} $Q=(E,\sqcup,\rhd,I)$ is a partial (binary) join semilattice $(E,\sqcup)$ with partial monoid\footnote{Specifically, a monoid in which the composition is partial, but is required to be defined when either operand is the unit element.} $(E,\rhd,I)$, such that $\rhd$ distributes over joins in both directions --- $a\rhd(b\sqcup c)=(a\rhd b)\sqcup(a\rhd c)$ and $(a\sqcup b)\rhd c = (a\rhd c)\sqcup(b\rhd c)$ --- when either side is defined (i.e., if one side is defined, then so is the other). \end{definition} As is common with algebraic structures, there are many ways to describe this structure instead as a removal of parts of another definition (e.g., an upper unital partial binary quantale, or an unbounded idempotent semiring without the zero requirement), or as a composite of other definitions (e.g., a partial-join-semilattice-ordered partial monoid).
+For brevity, and because of our route to proposing it (see Appendix \ref{apdx:quantales}), we will simply use ``effect quantale.''